midhunkalarikkal/FullDomain/Notes/React.md

 3. **Memoization in React:**
 ------------------------------
-   React provides built-in tools for memoization to optimize rendering and avoid unnecessary re-renders.
+   React provides built-in features for memoization to optimize rendering and avoid unnecessary re-renders.

    - **React.memo:**
      - A higher-order component (HOC) that memoizes a functional component, preventing unnecessary re-renders if the props don’t change.